 The purpose of the radio tracking programme is to determine whether the Intended PMA contains suitable roosting habitat for long tailed bats, and to use this information to confirm the suitability of the Intended PMA as bat habitat and/or to assist in the determination of the final location of the PMA.
-This will be done by trapping and tracking bats and determining the presence and specific location of occupied bat maternity8 roost trees.
+This will be done by trapping and tracking bats and determining the presence and specific location of occupied bat roost trees (including maternity8 roost trees) within the Study Area and including the Project Area.